 - All designed with accessibility for all of Berkeley's people and visitors to the city

-* Berkeley Community Media does not seem to be mentioned in the Gehl report, but it already occupies the building and provides valuable services to the City government and the community, especially including teens and young adults.
+- Continued occupancy of the Maudelle Shirek Building by current tenant Berkeley Community Media, providing valuable services to the City government and the community, especially including teens and young adults.